Learning a Stable, Safe, Distributed Feedback Controller for a Heterogeneous Platoon of Autonomous Vehicles: Experiments

 \subsection{Hardware experiments}

-To validate our algorithm on hardware, we use the F1Tenth platform, modified as described in \cite{shaham2024design}.
-We test the vehicles in a roughly 4 m by 8 m oval racetrack, shown in \cref{fig:convoy_exp}.
-We model each vehicle's dynamics using \cref{eq:og_dynamics} with $\tau_i = 0.3$ (found using a least-squares fit to experimental data).
-The lead vehicle uses the quadratic cost function DMPC controller described in \cite{shaham2024design} to track a safe velocity based on the current curvature of the course (because we evaluate against the DMPC method and we want the lead vehicle to act similarly for all experiments).
-This leads to the lead vehicle assuming faster trajectories during the straight portions of the course and slower trajectories around the curves.
-Each following vehicle uses the neural network controller learned using algorithm \ref{alg:guided_alg} with a desired distance of 0.75 m.
+To validate our algorithm on hardware, we use the F1Tenth platform, modified as described in~\cite{shaham2024design}.
+We test the vehicles in a roughly 4 m by 8 m oval racetrack, shown in~\cref{fig:convoy_exp}.
+We model each vehicle's dynamics using~\cref{eq:og_dynamics} with $\tau_i = 0.3$ (found using a least-squares regression on experimental data~\cite{ljung1998system}).
+In all experiments, the lead vehicle uses the quadratic cost function DMPC controller described in~\cite{shaham2024design} to track a safe velocity based on the current curvature of the course.
+This leads to faster trajectories during the straight portions of the course and slower trajectories around the curves.
+Each following vehicle uses the neural network controller learned using algorithm~\ref{alg:guided_alg} with a desired distance of 0.75 m.

 To ensure safety of the learned controller, we use $L_\text{safe}$ to penalize when a vehicle has a distance of less than 0.25 m to its predecessor.
 To encourage smooth trajectories with $L_\text{slew}$, we penalize large actions and large changes in speed from one timestep to the next.
-We also add two ReLU layers to the neural network to ensure the controller only outputs commands such that $\abs{u_i} \leq 3\,\text{ m/s}^2$.
+We also add two ReLU layers and a linear layer to the neural network to ensure the controller only outputs commands such that $\abs{u_i} \leq 3\,\text{ m/s}^2$.
 To guide the controller toward closed-loop stability, we use $\calL_\text{stab}$ to penalize a running sum of the difference in error from the next timestep to the current timestep over the horizon (because we ideally want the errors to decrease).
 Other choices for $L_\text{stab}$ can try to guide the controller towards improving the convergence rate of the system to the origin.
-We ran algorithm \ref{alg:guided_alg} with $N = 5$, where both $V$ and $\pi$ are two-layer feedforward neural networks with 8 neurons in each hidden layer and leaky ReLU activation functions with negative slope 0.1 for around 100 episodes to learn a controller.
+We ran algorithm~\ref{alg:guided_alg} with $N = 5$, where both $V$ and $\pi$ are two-layer feedforward neural networks with 8 neurons in each hidden layer and leaky ReLU activation functions with slope 0.1 for around 100 episodes to learn a controller.